miyagi-dev/miyagi/README.md

 }
 ```

 This would use the variation with the name `Teaser 2` from `components/teaser/teaser.json`.
-If you omit the variation key, it uses the root `data` key.
+If you omit the variation key, it uses the default `data` of the component.

+_**Note:** You can also load overwrite values of the imported data (see last variation in the `homepage.json` example above)_

 The `teaser.json` example above would be resolved like this: